-The scholarship amount will vary according to grade, county and disability, and worth 90 percent of the funding a school district would receive for educating the student.
-The average amount for most students in 2020-21 is around \$10,000.
+The scholarship amount will vary according to grade, county of residence and disability, and is equal to 100 percent of the funding a school district would receive for educating the student.
+For students renewing their Gardiner scholarships from 2020-21, the FES-UA award is the greater of the amount the student received for 2020-21 or the calculated amount for 2021-22.
+The average annual award for most students is around \$10,000.